 São Jorge Castle

-Perched atop the highest of Lisbon’s seven hills, this Moorish castle dates back to the 11th century and offers the most spectacular panoramic views of the city.
-The castle grounds include archaeological ruins from multiple civilizations, a small museum, and beautifully maintained gardens with resident peacocks.
-Budget at least 90 minutes here and try to time your visit for late afternoon when the light turns golden and the crowds thin out.
-Entry costs approximately €10.
+Perched atop Lisbon’s highest hill, this Moorish castle dates to the 11th century and delivers the best panoramic view in the city.
+The grounds include archaeological ruins spanning multiple civilisations, a small museum, and gardens with resident peacocks.
+Budget at least 90 minutes and aim for late afternoon — the light turns golden, the crowds thin, and the Tagus below takes on a copper tint.
+Entry is approximately €10.

 Praça do Comércio and Baixa

-This grand waterfront square is the natural starting point for exploring Lisbon.
-Framed by elegant yellow arcaded buildings and anchored by a triumphal arch, Praça do Comércio opens directly onto the Tagus River and captures the monumental ambition of the city rebuilt after the devastating 1755 earthquake.
-From here, you can walk north through the grid-like streets of Baixa — Lisbon’s elegant downtown — toward the vibrant Rossio Square with its wave-patterned cobblestones and Baroque fountains.
+This grand waterfront square is the natural starting point.
+Framed by yellow arcaded buildings and anchored by a triumphal arch, Praça do Comércio opens directly onto the Tagus and captures the monumental ambition of the city the Marquis of Pombal rebuilt after the catastrophic 1755 earthquake.
+From here, walk north through the rational grid of Baixa — the elegant downtown — toward Rossio Square, with its wave-patterned cobblestones and Baroque fountains.

 Ride Tram 28

-Lisbon’s vintage wooden trams are as much a part of the city’s identity as the azulejo tiles that adorn its buildings.
-Tram 28 is the most famous route, rattling through the narrow streets of Graça, Alfama, Baixa, and Estrela — essentially a scenic tour of Lisbon’s most atmospheric neighborhoods.
-A single ride costs €3.10, or €1.61 if you use a pre-loaded Navegante card.
-Board at the Martim Moniz terminus early in the morning or late in the afternoon to beat the heaviest crowds, and keep a close eye on your belongings as pickpockets target this route.
+Lisbon’s vintage wooden trams are as much part of the city’s identity as the azulejo tiles on its walls.
+Tram 28 is the most famous route — rattling through Graça, Alfama, Baixa, and Estrela in one long scenic arc.
+A single ride costs €3.10, or €1.61 with a pre-loaded Navegante card.
+Board at the Martim Moniz terminus early morning or late afternoon to avoid the worst crowds, and keep a close eye on your belongings: this is the city’s top pickpocket hotspot.

 Oceanário de Lisboa

-Located in the modern Parque das Nações district, the Lisbon Oceanarium is one of the largest and most impressive aquariums in Europe.
-Its centerpiece is a massive central tank visible from every floor, housing sharks, rays, sunfish, and schools of tropical fish.
-With over 15,000 marine creatures from 500 species, it’s a must-visit for families but equally fascinating for adults.
-Allow two to three hours and consider buying tickets online in advance to skip the queue.
+Located in the modern Parque das Nações district, the Lisbon Oceanarium is one of the largest aquariums in Europe.
+Its centrepiece is a massive central tank — visible from every floor — housing sharks, rays, sunfish, and dense schools of tropical fish.
+Over 15,000 marine creatures from 500 species.
+Allow two to three hours and buy tickets online in advance to skip the queue.

 Santa Justa Elevator and Miradouros

-Lisbon’s famous hilltop viewpoints, or miradouros, are among the city’s greatest free attractions.
-The Miradouro da Senhora do Monte, Miradouro da Graça, and Miradouro de Santa Luzia each offer breathtaking perspectives across the terracotta rooftops to the river below.
-The neo-Gothic Santa Justa Elevator, an iron lift designed by a student of Gustave Eiffel, connects the Baixa to the Bairro Alto and includes a rooftop observation deck with one of the best views in the city.
+Lisbon’s hilltop viewpoints — miradouros — are some of the best free things in the city.
+Miradouro da Senhora do Monte, Miradouro da Graça, and Miradouro de Santa Luzia each offer entirely different angles across the terracotta rooftops and the river below.
+The neo-Gothic Santa Justa Elevator, designed by a student of Gustave Eiffel, connects Baixa to Bairro Alto and has a rooftop deck with one of the sharpest views going.

 Lisbon’s Best Neighborhoods

-Each of Lisbon’s historic neighborhoods has a distinct personality.
-Part of the joy of visiting is getting lost in their winding streets and discovering the differences for yourself.
-For a deeper look at where to base yourself, check out our Where to Stay in Lisbon guide.
+Each of Lisbon’s historic neighbourhoods has a distinct personality.
+Getting a little lost between them is part of the point.
+For a deeper look at where to base yourself, see our Where to Stay in Lisbon guide.

 Alfama

 Alfama is the soul of old Lisbon.
-This labyrinth of narrow alleys, steep stairways, and colorful tile-fronted houses tumbles down the hillside beneath São Jorge Castle and is one of the few areas that survived the 1755 earthquake intact.
-It was once the Moorish heart of the city and later became a working-class district of sailors and fishermen.
-Today, Alfama is the best place to hear live fado music in its most authentic setting, browse the Feira da Ladra (Thieves’ Market) on Tuesday and Saturday mornings, and discover hidden gems around every corner.
-The neighborhood feels like a village within a city.
+This labyrinth of narrow alleys, steep stairways, and tile-fronted houses tumbles down the hillside beneath São Jorge Castle — one of the few areas that survived the 1755 earthquake intact.
+It was the Moorish heart of the city, then a working-class district of sailors and fishermen.
+Today it’s the best place in Lisbon to hear live fado in an authentic setting, browse the Feira da Ladra (Thieves’ Market) on Tuesday and Saturday mornings, and discover something unexpected around every corner.
+The neighbourhood feels like a village inside a city.

 Baixa and Chiado

-After the 1755 earthquake leveled most of central Lisbon, the Marquis of Pombal redesigned Baixa as a rational grid of wide boulevards and uniform neoclassical buildings — a stark contrast to the organic medieval street plans elsewhere in the city.
-Baixa is Lisbon’s commercial heart, packed with shops, restaurants, and the grand squares of Rossio and Praça do Comércio.
-Immediately to the west and slightly uphill, Chiado is the city’s cultural and intellectual quarter — home to historic bookshops, the ruins of the Carmo Convent, and elegant cafés where literary figures like Fernando Pessoa once held court.
+After the 1755 earthquake levelled most of central Lisbon, the Marquis of Pombal rebuilt Baixa as a rational grid of wide boulevards and uniform neoclassical buildings — a deliberate contrast to the organic medieval street plans elsewhere.
+It’s Lisbon’s commercial heart: grand squares, shops, and the wave-patterned cobblestones of Rossio.
+Immediately to the west and uphill, Chiado is the city’s cultural quarter — historic bookshops, the ruins of the Carmo Convent, and the cafés where literary figures like Fernando Pessoa once held court.

 Bairro Alto and Cais do Sodré

-Bairro Alto (literally “Upper Neighborhood”) is Lisbon’s nightlife epicenter.
-By day, this grid of 16th-century streets is a quiet residential area with boutique shops and local restaurants.
-After dark, it transforms into a buzzing social scene as the neighborhood’s many small bars throw open their doors and the party spills onto the streets.
-Nearby Cais do Sodré has evolved from a gritty sailors’ district into the city’s trendiest nightlife area, anchored by the famous Pink Street and the Time Out Market.
-For more on after-dark activities, see our Lisbon Nightlife Guide.
+Bairro Alto is Lisbon’s nightlife epicentre.
+By day, this grid of 16th-century streets is a quiet residential area with boutiques and local restaurants.
+After dark, the neighbourhood’s many small bars open their doors and the party moves onto the pavements.
+Nearby Cais do Sodré has evolved from a sailors’ district into the city’s most electric nightlife area, anchored by the famous Pink Street and the Time Out Market.
+For more on what happens after midnight, see our Lisbon Nightlife Guide.

 Belém

-This riverside district, located about 6 km west of the city center, is where Portugal’s Age of Discovery comes to life.
-Beyond the Tower and Monastery, Belém is home to the Monument to the Discoveries, the MAAT (Museum of Art, Architecture and Technology) with its striking wavy rooftop, and the Cultural Center of Belém.
-Don’t leave without stopping at Pastéis de Belém for the original recipe pastel de nata — the queue moves fast and the tarts, served warm with a dusting of cinnamon, are worth every minute of the wait.
+This riverside district, 6 km west of the city centre, is where Portugal’s Age of Discovery comes to life.
+Beyond the Tower and Monastery, Belém has the Monument to the Discoveries, MAAT (Museum of Art, Architecture and Technology) with its striking wavy rooftop, and the Cultural Centre of Belém.
+Before you leave: stop at Pastéis de Belém for the original pastel de nata recipe.
+The queue moves fast and the tarts, served warm with cinnamon, are the real thing.

 What to Eat and Drink in Lisbon

-Lisbon is a food lover’s paradise, and Portuguese cuisine is one of Europe’s most underrated culinary traditions.
-The city’s dining scene ranges from centuries-old tascas (taverns) serving time-tested recipes to innovative Michelin-starred restaurants reimagining traditional flavors.
-For our complete breakdown, see the Lisbon Food Guide.
+Portuguese cuisine is one of Europe’s most underrated culinary traditions, and Lisbon is where it’s at its best.
+The city ranges from centuries-old tascas serving unchanged recipes to innovative Michelin-starred kitchens reimagining those same flavours.
+The full breakdown is in our Lisbon Food Guide.

 Must-Try Dishes